[Updated September 2020]

-The Batzenhäusl Schicketanz is Kufstein’s oldest wine tavern which is just as deeply steeped in legend as the Auracher Löchl.
+The Batzenhäusl Schicketanz is Kufstein’s oldest wine tavern and just as deeply steeped in legend as the Auracher Löchl.
 Interesting historic artifacts such as 16th-century cannon balls await you inside, while the outside is decorated with colourful murals and traditional sayings.

-Note: I heard that Batzenhäusl is currently closed to the public but I’m unable to find information about this.
+Note: I heard that Batzenhäusl is currently closed to the public but was unable to find information to confirm this.

 Visit the Riedel Glassworks

-Kufstein is home to the manufacturer of some of Austria’s best export products – Riedel glass.
+Kufstein Tyrol is home to the manufacturer of some of Austria’s best export products – Riedel glass.
 Visitors to the Riedel Glass factory can watch how the different glass products are still blown with the mouth in a special tour called Sinnfonie.
 Where else will you find a better useful souvenir of Austria than in the factory shop?